samcopsey-phoenix/azhackathon/step5/index.md

 ### Step 4: Connect to the VM using Bastion

 1. **Navigate to "Virtual Machines" and select the VM created in the spoke network.**
-   - Under "Operations," select "Bastion" and click "Use Bastion".
+   - Under "Connect," select "Bastion" and click "Use Bastion".

 2. **Connect to the VM:**
    - Enter the username and password you configured for the VM.